flavienbwk/nginx-keycloak/README.md

 docker-compose up -d nginx app_1
 ```

-You can now visit `http://localhost:3002` to validate our configuration.
+You can now visit `http://localhost:3002` to validate the configuration.

 ## Credits